Kris Obertas is alive and well...

 and very busy with life and work including...

 I write sales copy for people selling products and services to people.
 (Note the emphasis on people, no matter how big the business, the power of communication works best to build connections between people.
 After all, people build products for, provide service to, and sell to...other people.)
-My goal is to build words around what a business does to get its story into the minds of an audience with minimal friction.
+My goal is to express what a business does as clearly as possible.

 If you know someone who needs help with writing in their business, I'd appreciate the referral.
 I write new promotional pieces from scratch or bring fresh eyes to existing copy and content to make sure the right message is getting to the right people.
 Email me and let's talk about the project!